INT2ECALL/awesome-persistence/readme.md

 ## 红队
 - [vbackdoor](https://github.com/veo/vbackdoor) - Hide process,port,self under Linux using the LD_PRELOAD rootkit.
 - [RPC-Backdoor](https://github.com/eladshamir/RPC-Backdoor) - This project is a basic implementation of an "RPC Backdoor" meant to emulate TTPs used by certain groups.
+- [ContextMenuHijack](https://github.com/RistBS/ContextMenuHijack) -is a simple persistence technique that use COM hijacking based on human behavior, when you right click on a file/folder in the File Explorer to open the Context Menu, it executes at the same time the beacon we specified.

 ### 红队工具
 - [jattach](https://github.com/apangin/jattach) - The utility to send commands to a JVM process via Dynamic Attach mechanism